ManuLintz/synth-secrets/part-2.md

 Now imagine that you hit the drum skin exactly in its centre.
 You might expect it to move up and down in a single motion, just like the fundamental of the vibrating string.
 And you would be right again.
 Viewed from its side, the fundamental frequency of a vibrating circular membrane looks suspiciously like that of a vibrating string (see Figure 2).
 This, for reasons we need not go into, is called the _w01_ mode of the membrane.[![](http://media.soundonsound.com/sos/jun99/images/picture_7small.gif)][4]

 (At this point you can breathe a sigh of relief because, unlike last month, I am not going to make you worry about any maths.
 This is not out of respect for you, but because the equations relating to a vibrating membrane are capable of giving astrophysicists serious headaches.)
+// It would be interesting to dig into this

 Since you are hitting the drum skin in its centre, you can't put your finger in the middle as you did to create the second harmonic of the string, so let's look at the equivalent of the third harmonic.
 If you remember last month's article, you'll recall that you put your finger one-third of the way along the string to create an overtone of exactly three times the frequency of the fundamental.
 But if you try this with the drum skin, placing your finger one-third of the way from the centre to the rim, you're in the wrong place.
 Instead of having 'zero points' described by a simple 1/(integer) relationship, the drum's zero points are described by a hideous equation called a Bessel Function.
 This tells us that the first zero point is 42.6 percent of the distance from the centre to the rim.
 What's more, the frequency of a drum skin vibrating in this way (called the w02 mode) is 2.296 times the fundamental.
 So, while the 'odd' overtones of the string and the membrane can look similar, their musical properties are very different (see Figure 3).